Adopting Older Children

 Creating a Family has many resources to prepare and support older child adoption.
 A few we think you will find particularly helpful are:

-- Older Child Adoption: Parenting Many Kids in One Body (blog)
+- Older Child Adoption: Parenting Many Kids in One Body (blog post)

-- The New Normal – Life Once the Adoption Excitement Fades (blog)
+- The New Normal – Life Once the Adoption Excitement Fades (blog post)

 - Suggested Books on Older Child Adoption for Adoptive Parents